cemdede/Fan_Adjustment_for_System_Temperature/README.md

 By using these bash codes, I generated the following script that informs the user in real-time regarding the temperature changes and controls the fan speeds.
 I used a sigmoid model for this script, and the simulated outputs are plotted below.

-* This is my taste for the fan speed after all, and you can change the script for your own taste.
+* This is my taste for the fan speed after all, but you can change the script to your own taste.

 Here's the simulated plot representing the expected values of temperature and fan speeds if you use this script: